Approach

 Why Boutique Specialists Win in the Mid-Market

-When you hire a boutique specialist, the person who sold the work is the person who does the work.
-They have built the exact system you need, for firms that look like yours, multiple times before.
+At a boutique, the person who sold the work does the work.
+They have built the exact system you need, for firms like yours, multiple times.

-Three structural advantages make boutique specialists a better fit for mid-market PE:
+Three reasons boutique specialists fit mid-market PE better:

 You get senior talent, not junior staff.

-Big 4 economics depend on staffing junior consultants at senior rates.
+Big 4 economics depend on billing junior consultants at senior rates.
 Boutique firms cannot hide behind a brand name.
-They survive on the quality of their senior people doing the actual work.
+They survive on the quality of senior people doing the actual work.

 Speed to value.